alex-butucea/deicerframework/src/Deicer/Query/README.md

 There are three abstract query classes available, distinguished by the selection API they provide:

 - `Deicer\Query\AbstractInvariableQuery` - Fetch models using a fixed selection algorithm
-- `Deicer\Query\AbstractTokenizedQuery` - Use slug/ID based selection to fetch models
+- `Deicer\Query\AbstractSlugizedQuery` - Use slug/ID based selection to fetch models
 - `Deicer\Query\AbstractParameterizedQuery` - Retrieve models using a set of key, value parameters

 ## Implementation